rar0n/rarons-TTS-Reader/README.md

 ## Usage:

-1. Run KoboldCpp, I suggest from a terminal / CLI  folder (easier to exit by ctrl-C).
+1. Run KoboldCpp, I suggest from a terminal / CLI (easier to exit by ctrl-C).
 2. In KoboldCpp, either load a previously saved config, or go to Audio tab (from the left panel vertical tabs), set:
     - "TTS model (Text-to-speech)"
     - "WavTokenizer model (Required for some models)"